 This blog is all about the Queenstown Winter Festival.
-If you are considering visiting in 2020, read our review here of it in 2018 so you know exactly what to expect!
+If you are considering visiting in 2021, read our review here so you know exactly what to expect!

 In Queenstown, the first day of winter is celebrated with a four-day-long festival – the annual Queenstown Winter Festival.

 The Queenstown Winter Festival is a great way to get excited for one very busy (and snowy) season in this tourist town.
 The festival brings the community together with a variety of events night and day and is a tradition as it has been running for more than 40 years!

 This year I had the opportunity to check out the Queenstown Winter Festival and some of the most popular activities.
 In this blog, I’ll review what I did and saw as well as include some useful info!

 What are the main attractions at the Queenstown Winter Festival?

 Some of the most popular attractions this year included the fireworks, a dog barking competition on Cardrona, lake jumping (Birdman), the Red Bull-sponsored Rail Jam competition, The Black Seeds concert, a comedy night, and a rafting race in the lake.